cahuparo/academic-chparada/content/authors/camilo/_index.md

 - Visitors
 ---

 I am a PhD student in Plant Pathology at NC State University.
-My reseachr in plant pathology spans on pathogen population biology to plant and fungal genomics.
-I am passionated about tranlational sciene and trained in extension.
-I am currently working on identify the complete set of intracelular plant inmune receptors known as NLR genes in sweetpotato.
+My research in plant pathology spans pathogen population biology to plant and fungal genomics.
+I am passionate about translational science and trained in extension.
+I am currently working on identifying the complete set of intracellular plant immune receptors known as NLR genes in sweetpotato.